strawberryfield/BBS/docs/code/BBS.DataTier.md

 ##### Summary

-Elements of the table 'Logins'.
+Elements of the table 'Logins':
+Users logins

 <a name='P-Casasoft-BBS-DataTier-DataModel-Login-DateTime'></a>
 ### DateTime `property`